- Phone: 925-459-7270

 How long does the interactive process take?

 Each case is different.
-However, the Stay at Work/Return to Work team will respond to your initial request within five business days of receipt.
+However, the Stay at Work/Return to Work team will acknowledge receiving your initial request within five business days of receipt.

 What happens if an effective reasonable accommodation cannot be identified or provided?

-If, after a thorough analysis, an accommodation cannot be identified that would enable you to perform the essential functions of your job or if the company cannot provide identified accommodations because doing so would cause undue hardship, a temporary medical leave of absence will be evaluated as a potential accommodation.
-For a permanent disability has rendered you unable to perform the essential functions of your job even with reasonable accommodations or if no other reasonable accommodation can be provided, you will be placed into our Return to Work Job Search Program to look for a new job that is within your work restrictions and for which you are qualified.
+If, after a thorough analysis, an accommodation cannot be identified that would enable you to perform the essential functions of your job or if the company cannot provide identified accommodations because doing so would cause undue hardship, you may be eligible for time off under the Company’s leave of absence policies.
+If a permanent disability has rendered you unable to perform the essential functions of your job even with reasonable accommodations or if no other reasonable accommodation can be provided, you may be placed into our Return to Work Job Search Program to look for a new job that is within your work restrictions and for which you are qualified.